 Teaching of subjects, organization of internships and realization of scientific research according to the syllabus drafted in compliance with the study programme of “050641 – Chemistry” and “060641 – Chemistry” specialties of the higher education institution require infrastructure like ICT-equipped cabinets and labs, computer rooms, workshops etc. Learners shall have access to local network, internet, databases, e-libraries, search systems of HEI.

-Following scientific equipments are required to achieve the program : U-visible and IR spectrophotometers, gaz chromatoghs , high performance liquid chromatographs, X-ray diffractometer, NMR spectrometers etc...
+Following scientific equipments are required to achieve the program : U-visible and IR spectrophotometers, gas chromatoghs , high performance liquid chromatographs, X-ray diffractometer, NMR spectrometers etc...

-As a rule, HEI professor-teaching staff with scientific degrees or titles teach the subjects.
+As a rule, academic staff with scientific degrees or pedagogical titles teach the subjects.
 Persons from other institutions and organizations meeting these criteria may also be engaged in teaching.

-As a rule, scientific supervision of Master dissertation is conducted by professor-teaching staff of higher education institution with scientific title or scientific degree or persons from other organizations meeting these conditions.
+As a rule, scientific supervision of Master dissertation is conducted by academic staff of a higher education institution with pedagogical title or scientific degree or persons from other organizations meeting these conditions.

-Requirements on final state attestation and assessment
+Requirements for a final state attestation and assessment

-Requirements on final state attestation and assessment at Bachelor level are as follows:
+Requirements for a final state attestation and assessment at Bachelor level are as follows:

 Bachelor study programmes are completed by the state attestation of learners.